Leaf-Agriculture/docs/docs/field_boundary_management_upload_endpoints.md

 :::

-This endpoint requires the `leafUserId` parameter.
+This endpoint requires the `leafUserId` parameter and it also accepts the optional `farmId` parameter, which supports any existent Leaf farm ID and if present, all valid fields will be created under the informed farm.

 Leaf will project all the geometries to WGS 84 (EPSG:4326).
 If there is a property/column called `name` available in the file, Leaf API will use it as the field name property.